PRBonn/online_place_recognition/apps/cost_matrix_based_matching/readme.md

 For more details, please check `database/cost_matrix_database.h`.

+**Warning** this code expects the costs to be __cosine distance__ costs, e.g. the higher values correspond to the better match.
+If your costs have different meaning, e.g. the lower the cost the better the match, then you need to either invert your costs before passing in to a program or derive from the class `CostMatrixDatabase` a class with your own implementation of `getCost` function.

 ## Expected output

 Upon finishing the code should provide the file `matched_path.txt` with image associations.